seyramgabriel/HNG-Full-Stack-FastAPI-and-React-Template/frontend/README.md

     Make sure you have [Frontend Dockerfile] in the frontend directory.

 2. **nginx.conf**:
-    Make sure you have [Frontend nginx.conf](./frontend/nginx.conf) in the frontend directory.
+    Make sure you have [Frontend](./frontend/nginx.conf) in the frontend directory.

 3. **Next steps**: